The Warm Home Discount: 2022 / 2023 updates

 Key Dates for the WHD scheme

-• 21 August 2022 this is the qualifying date for a Core Group 1 rebate.
+• 11 August 2024 is the qualifying date for a Core Group 1 rebate.
 You must meet the eligibility criteria on this date to be eligible for a rebate.
 If your benefits claim is backdated to this date or earlier, you may also become eligible for a rebate.

-• If you have not received a letter by mid-January 2023, but you think you should be eligible for a rebate under Core Group 1, please contact the WHD helpline on 0800 107 8002.
+• If you have not received a letter by mid-January 2025, but you think you should be eligible for a rebate under Core Group 1 you should call the WHD helpline (0800 030 9322).

-• No later than 31 March 2023 your energy supplier will apply the rebate no later than 31 March 2023.
+• Your energy supplier will apply the rebate no later than 31 March 2025.

 This is because Scotland has no equivalent of the Valuations Office Agency (VOA), as referenced in the Core Group 2 criteria for England and Wales.